lautaroazun-ml/users-app/README.md

 ## Installation
 Docker:

+1. Move to the directory where docker-compose.yml is allocated.
-1. Pull the docker image
+2. Pull the docker image
 ```bash
 docker pull lazun/users:latest
 ```

-2. Up the docker compose
+3. Up the docker compose

 ```bash
 docker-compose up